 Laura was stupefied.
 “What?
 That’s insane.
 You’ve made a terrible mistake, David.”

-He stood, unmoving.
+He stood quite still.
 “No, it’s your mistake, Laura.
 You meet Chris in the car park.
 You get in his car.
-You go somewhere with him and you have sex.
-You bitch, I’ve seen you.
+Then you go somewhere with him and you have sex.
+Bitch, I’ve seen you.
 I followed you.”

 “Please listen to me, David, I can explain -“